 Sources of Financial Aid

 SUBSIDIZED AND UNSUBSIDIZED FEDERAL DIRECT LOANS.
 These loans are need and non-need-based, long-term loans available to undergraduate students.
-Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an In Person Entrance Counseling session and sign a valid Master Promissory Note (studentloans.gov) before DACC will issue the funds.
+Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an initial In-Person Entrance Counseling session and then a yearly online session every year after that.
+All students wishing to receive a Federal Stafford Loan must also complete a Master Promissory Note (MPN).
+Both the MPN and the online entrance counseling can be found at studentaid.gov.
 In addition, students must complete an exit interview upon graduation or withdrawal from the University.
 Repayment of a Stafford Direct Loan begins six months after graduation or six months after enrollment drops below 6 credits for undergraduate students.
 The interest rate is variable but will not exceed 8.25%.
 More information will be available at the time the loan is made.

 Financial Aid Awards

 SCHOLARSHIPS.
 All scholarships are contingent upon availability of funds.
 Individual scholarship criteria are subject to change.
 Students are encouraged to apply online at http://scholarships.nmsu.edu/.
-The online application will be available in early November and is due by March 1.
+The online application for the upcoming year becomes available in October and remains open year round.
+Preference is given to those who apply prior to March 1.
 Only one application is necessary to be considered for most scholarships.
+Students who apply for scholarships are encouraged to fill out a FAFSA application as some scholarships require "need".

 - Private Scholarships.
 Thanks to the generosity of our private donors, DACC is able to offer a wide array of scholarships to assist a diverse student population pursuing a higher education.
 Scholarships are primarily awarded according to merit, as successful candidates are selected on the basis of academic achievement, personal leadership, and financial need.

 - DACC Institutional Scholarships.
 Scholarships are awarded on a first-come, first-served basis.
-Applicants must be pursuing a certificate or associate degree at DACC, have at least a 2.0 cumulative GPA, and be a New Mexico Resident, as well as a US Citizen or eligible noncitizen.
+Applicants must be pursuing a certificate or associate degree at DACC, have at least a 2.5 cumulative GPA, and be a New Mexico Resident, as well as a US Citizen or eligible non-citizen.

 Students in the local and surrounding area may apply for WIA eligibility at: